huggingface/text-generation-inference/README.md

 </div>

 A Rust and gRPC server for text generation inference.
+Used in production at [HuggingFace](https://huggingface.co) to power Bloom, BloomZ and MT0-XXL api-inference widgets.

 ## Features